SK53/indicia-docs/developing/reporting/tutorial-writing-a-report/convert-query-to-report.rst

   </report>

 Copying in the query and giving it a title and description should give us something like the following.
-Note that we have remove the semi-colon from the end of the query as well as converted the query into XML compliant text by replacing the ``>`` with the XML safe equivalent ``&gt;``.
+Note that we have removed the semi-colon from the end of the query as well as converted the query into XML compliant text by replacing the ``>`` with the XML safe equivalent ``&gt;``.
 `More information on the characters you might need to replace in this way